ohmysh/ohmysh/README.md

 [GitHub](https://github.com/ohmysh/ohmysh) | [FAQ](https://github.com/ohmysh/ohmysh/blob/main/FAQ.md) | [Getting Start](https://github.com/ohmysh/ohmysh#getting-started) | [Using OhMySh](https://github.com/ohmysh/ohmysh#using-ohmysh) | [View License](https://github.com/ohmysh/ohmysh/blob/main/LICENSE)

-OhMySh is an excellent configuration tool for **SH** that allows you to change the theme of your SH to a good looking one, OhMySh also supports plugins, so you can search for them in the repository.
-OhMySh also supports plugins and you can search for them in the repository.
-Of course, OhMySh allows you to write your own themes and plugins!
+OhMySh is an excellent configuration tool for **SH** that allows you to change the theme of your SH to a good looking one , OhMySh also supports plugins , .
+So you can search for them in the repository .
+OhMySh also supports plugins and you can search for them in the repository .
+Of course , OhMySh allows you to write your own themes and plugins !

 # Getting Started